geewat/gdpcodez/content/posts/working-with-hugo.md

 After some quick-ish research, I settled on Hugo as my platform of choice based on a combination of reviews and perceived ease of use.

-The funny thing is I ended up spending the guts of 2 weeks learning how to set up a site with Hugo, which actually derailed my JavaScript learning slightly.
+The funny thing is I ended up spending the guts of 2 weeks learning how to set up a site with Hugo, which actually derailed my Javascript learning slightly.
 That being said, a lot of learning still happened to get this blog up and running.
 I ended up having to create a GitHub account for the first time (shock horror for this developer) along with a Netlify account for hosting the site.
 The Hugo workflow, coupled with the double team of GitHub and Netlify, allows me to work locally, push to GitHub, and deploy automatically to Netlify.
 Purchasing the domain name GDPCodez.co.uk (GDP stands for Gareth David Peter, by the way - my full name) rounded everything off, and now I have what I feel is a tidy little process for running my blog going forward.

 ## Is Hugo Better Than WordPress?